zeltbrennt/AOC2023/README.md

 instead of a list of all groups, that would simplify the shenanigans I needed to do in the recursion part.
 But the runtime was always too slow, until I finally just slapped some memoization on and reduced the time from a REDACTED to under a second :)

+# Day 13: Point of Incidence

+This time, brute force did work, for finding the correct axis as well as permuting all possible smudge locations for part 2 and finding all the possible reflection axis.
+The tricky part was to remember, that after cleaning the mirror more than one axis could be viable.